Bug report #11498

-#7 Updated by Luca Lanteri about 5 years ago
+#7 Updated by Luca Lanteri over 5 years ago

 I also view all field if I load it via SL connection (using the "feather" button or browser with SL connection), but If I browse the file system using browser I lose the "gid" field.

 I tested it on linux and win7 and QGIS 2.0 and 2.4.

 I really not understand how to replicate it but I'm sure it isn't a local problem